 - PRO Series – PRO, PROlite, PRO Travel – These mats are made using a closed cell material, meaning nothing can be absorbed into the mat, and the mat can be cleaned thoroughly on the surface every time.

-eKO Series – eKO, eKO Lite, eKO SL – These mats are made of a natural rubber, also a closed cell material.
+eKO Series – eKO, eKO Lite, eKO Superlite – These mats are made of a natural rubber, also a closed cell material.
 These mats can also be easily cleaned and disinfected, but need to be dried properly.

 GRP Series – GRP and GRP Lite – These mats are made from an open cell PU and rubber construction.
 Their goal is to absorb moisture and provide maximum grip as they get wet, so thoroughly cleaning these mats requires the most attention and care because this material is very absorbent.